| Starting

 a few millimeters but for special configurations like Pirani gauge

-calibration the distance could be a few centimeters.
+calibration the distance could be a centimeter.
 To meet these

 requirements I have constructed several variable voltage power supplies